ceh58/eds220-hwk4-repeat/README.md

 ## Data

-Two datasets were used in this analysis:
+Two datasets are used in this analysis:

 1. Landsat Data: